space-concordia-robotics/robotics-prototype/CONTRIBUTING.md

 ### CSS
 CSS code should be organized per Jinja template along with JavaScript and HTML.

-Display values should avoid being hardcoded as they hurt the ease of responsiveness.
+Display values should avoid being hardcoded (such as width for example) as they hurt the ease of responsiveness.
+Instead, bootstrap columns should be used to adjust width.

+CSS should be regrouped together.
+Inline CSS should not be present.